Fitness Knowledge

 Start with a concentric movements:

-Be wary of eccentric lading:
+Be wary of movements with lots of eccentric lading:

 as these are extremely high forces performed with high repetition, greatly increasing risk of injury.
 Knee, back, shoulder, and even neck pain result from movement compensation to handle these high loads.
 Which means you need the tissue development to support the effort.